Grohon/layout-grid-visualizer/README.md

 - **Move Overlay:** Arrow keys (↑, ↓, ←, →)
 - **Move Faster:** Shift + Arrow keys
 - **Focus Overlay:** Click on the overlay

 ---

+## Accessibility & Keyboard Features

+- **Guide Removal:**
+  - Each guide now has a close (×) button that is accessible by keyboard (Tab to focus, Enter/Space to activate).
+  - Guides themselves are focusable (Tab) and can be removed by pressing Delete or Backspace.
+- **Screen Reader Announcements:**
+  - When a guide is removed, an ARIA live region announces the change for users of assistive technologies.
+- **Visible Focus Styles:**
+  - Both guides and close buttons have a clear, visible focus indicator for keyboard users.

+---